“You shouldn’t encourage her,” her mother pontificated.

 “Juanita…”, her Dad began.
 Her eyes smiled at him.

 “My friend.
 The one you can’t see.”
-Juanita’s voice was like running water.
+Juanita’s voice was springwater.

-“We know Misty is sick,” interjected her father.
+“We know Misty is sick,” her father interjected.

 “They do.
 She said so.
 I said so.
-And Misty will too”, Juanita said confidently.
+And Misty will too”, Juanita replied.
 “So there,” she concluded.

 Her tousled hair flew.
 She nodded.”I know.”
 She pointed to herself.
 Then she pointed upwards.
 “And He does too.”

-And she danced away.
+She danced away.
 The back door thudded shut.
-Mother and Her parents exchanged forlorn looks both clouded by doubt.
+Mother and father exchanged forlorn looks.

 “I don’t know where she gets it from,” her mother said, “she’s only going to be disappointed.”